Yulia Pinkusevich Ukrainian-American, b. 1982

 Biography

-Yulia’s art is in the public collection of the deYoung Museum, Stanford University, Facebook/Meta HQ, Google HQ and the City of Albuquerque amongst others.
-She has been awarded a 2024 Smithsonian Artist Research Fellowship at the National Air and Space Museum, other fellowships include Gray Area Arts Foundation, Wildlands, Lucid Arts Foundation, Autodesk Pier 9, Recology, Cite des Arts International Paris, Headlands Center for the Arts, Vashon AIR and many others.
-Yulia has lectured at Stanford University and is currently an Associate Professor of Studio Art holding joint appointments at the College of Art Media and Design and Mills College at Northeastern University in Oakland, California.
-She lives and creates works on unceded Ohlone territory.
+Yulia Pinkusevich was born in 1982 in Kharkiv, Ukraine (USSR).
+After immigrating to New York at age 8, Pinkusevich received a degree from Rutgers University (2006) and an MFA degree from Stanford University (2012).
+Notable collections include the deYoung Museum, Stanford University, Meta HQ, Google HQ, and The City of Albuquerque amongst others.
+She has been awarded residency fellowships from the Smithsonian National Air and Space Museum, Gray Area Arts Foundation, Lucid Arts Foundation, Autodesk Pier 9, Recology (San Francisco), Cité Internationale des Arts (Paris), and Headlands Center for the Arts, among others.
+The artist is currently an Associate Professor of Studio Art at Northeastern University, holding joint appointments in the College of Art Media and Design at Mills College.

 Art Fairs